How many tenses does English have and which should I learn?

 Studying English and wondering if you really need to learn all of those tenses?
+How many tenses are there in English even?
 You’re not the only one.
 There’s no denying that English has a lot of grammar to learn.
 There are arguments about how many tenses there really are, but it certainly feels like learning them is an endless process for English learners.

 Two, actually.
 Past and present.